In some cases, we earn commissions from affiliate links in our posts.

 The Trouble With Maggie Cole premiered on ITV on Wednesday, 4 March 2020.
 Episodes 2-6 will air on the following Wednesdays.

-In late April 2020, it was announced that PBS would be airing this one in the US.
-We've not heard anything on CAN/AU/NZ yet.
+We've not heard anything on CAN/AU/NZ yet, but we'll update if we hear more.
 For now, you can watch the trailer above.

 Will You Check Out The Trouble With Maggie Cole?